verana-labs/verifiable-trust-spec/spec.md

 ### [TR-WL] VPR and Trust Registry whitelists

-Compliant [[ref: VSs]] and [[ref: VUAs]] MUST maintain a list of trusted VPRs and trusted DT Essential Credential issuers, and ignore VPRs and DT ECS issuers that are not in these lists when resolving trust:
+Compliant [[ref: VSs]] and [[ref: VUAs]] MUST maintain a list of trusted VPRs and trusted VT Essential Credential issuers, and ignore VPRs and VT ECS issuers that are not in these lists when resolving trust:

 - [TR-WL-VPR]: A list of prefix URLs of trusted VPRs (registry of registries).